Rakshasa (2005 film)

 Rakshasa is a 2005 Indian Kannada-language crime thriller film directed by Sadhu Kokila, written by Ranganath and produced by Ramu.
 The film features Shiva Rajkumar and Gajala in the lead roles along with Ruthika, Amrutha, Kishore and Rangayana Raghu in other pivotal roles.

 The film featured original score and soundtrack composed by Sadhu Kokila.
 Upon release, the film was appreciated for its making style and won numerous awards at the Karnataka State Film Awards for the year 2004–05.

 Plot

-A tough police officer goes out of his way to bring down the underworld dons and is even ready to murder them in planned encounters to rid the society of evil.
+A police officer brings down the underworld dons and murders them in staged encounters to rid the society of evil.

 Production

 The first schedule was completed in June 2004.
 The dance number "Jollu Jollu Jollayya" featuring Tejashree and forty dancers was shot in a set at Madhu Art Studios, Bangalore.

 Soundtrack

 The music was composed by Sadhu Kokila and the audio was sold on Jhankar Music label.